The Flying Pickets: Post-Picket activities

-Hibbard, the group's founder and lead singer, went on to act in Doctor Who and then briefly in Coronation Street as Doug Murray.
-He appeared regularly on Welsh television.
-He also had a brief role as Bobby-John Downes in the soap opera Emmerdale in 2003 and then came back for another brief spell in 2006.
-He appeared in the cult 1997 film Twin Town, playing the part of the karaoke king, Dai Rhys.
+Hibbard, the group's founder and lead singer, pursued a career as a television actor, making a guest appearance in the 1987 Doctor Who story Delta and the Bannermen.
+His first regular TV role came in 1989, playing petty criminal "Chunky" in three series of Manchester-based comedy drama Making Out (1989-1991), followed by a two-year stint in Coronation Street as garage mechanic Doug Murray.
+Other appearances include Minder, The Armando Iannucci Shows, Satellite City, Welsh language soap Pobol y Cwm as well as the youth drama Pam Fi, Duw? and in the 1997 film Twin Town as the self-styled "Karaoke King" Dai Rees.

 In 2006, Hibbard won the BAFTA Cymru Award for Best Actor for his role as Tony in the film Little White Lies.
-He also appeared in Doctors in 2005.
 He died on 17 June 2012.

 Brett toured with the English Shakespeare Company and appeared as Mad Mike the Mechanic in the BBC children's TV programme Marlene Marlowe Investigates.
 In 2000, Brett played the part of Dedalus Diggle in the film Harry Potter and the Philosopher's Stone.

 Williams toured in a production of South Pacific and also with The English Shakespeare Company; he played Nathan Detroit in a production of Guys & Dolls.
 He also worked with Jonathan Miller on a TV adaptation of Henry Mayhew's London Labour, London Poor.
 In 2009, he understudied and went on for Patrick Stewart in the Theatre Royal Haymarket production of Waiting for Godot.

 Gittins worked in bread delivery after leaving the band, then decided to move to Australia where he took a job as a stage mechanist at The Victorian State Theatre.
 He also co-developed the techno act Poets of the Machine.

 Gregson also emigrated to Australia and has made an appearance in the soap Neighbours.

 Lloyd was a joint winner of a BAFTA TV Award for his work on the 1987 TV series Porterhouse Blue, and was musical director for the 1999 film Julie and the Cadillacs.